dany-kod/homebrew-opencv4/README.md

 -----

-To install just use the following
+First do the tap, by using the following

 	brew tap kod3000/opencv4/opencv

-Next install it via the following command
+Next install it via the command

 	brew install kod3000/opencv4/opencv